openwdl/wdl/versions/draft-3/SPEC.md

   - Two input files which originated in the same storage directory must also be localized into the same directory for task execution (see the special case handling for Versioning Filesystems below).
 - When a WDL author uses a `File` input in their [Command Section](#command-section), the fully qualified, localized path to the file is substituted into the command string.

-##### SFile localization
+##### FileURI localization
-`SFile` inputs also follow specific localization rules:
+`FileURI` inputs also follow specific localization rules:
-- If the URI in the SFile is a file mounted on the filesystem (e.g. `file:///home/foo/test.txt` or `/home/foo/test.txt`), then SFiles are localized exactly the same as Files.
-See [localization of files](file-localization) above.
+- If the URI in the FileURI is a file mounted on the filesystem (e.g. `file:///home/foo/test.txt` or `/home/foo/test.txt`), then the File referenced at must be made accessible to the job at execution time by the engine.
-- If the URI points to an object storage URI (e.g. `gs://my-bucket/test.txt` for Google Cloud Storage), SFiles are not localized.
+- If the URI points to an object storage URI (e.g. `gs://my-bucket/test.txt` for Google Cloud Storage) then FileURIs are essentially treated as Strings as far as localization.

 ##### Special Case: Versioning Filesystems
 Two or more versions of a file in a versioning filesystem might have the same name and come from the same directory.
 In that case the following special procedure must be used to avoid collision: